|

 257. writing

-letters or symbols that are written or imprinted on a surface to represent the sounds or words of a language
+symbols imprinted on a surface to represent sounds or words

 Imagine how far building this information system would progress if each person involved only understood 20% of what the person before them and after them in the building sequence was saying, writing, or drawing.